 The 10’s multiplication facts are typically an easy set of facts to learn.

-Students will discover, on their own, that when you multiply a number by 10, you just add a 0.
-For example, for 10×5, add a 0 to 5 to make 50.
-For 10×8, add a 0 to 8 to make 80.
+Students will likely discover, on their own, that when you multiply a number by 10, you just add a 0.
+Be sure to reinforce that this only works with whole numbers.